Perceptual Entry / Perceptual Exit

 Definition

-Perceptual Exit refers to moments when bodily attention withdraws and is replaced by rapid categorization, explanation, or a sense of completion.
+Perceptual Exit refers to moments when bodily attention withdraws and is replaced too quickly by categorization, explanation, interpretive judgment, or a sense of visual completion.

 Perceptual Exit is not: